 Price factors include:

-A full kit normally consists of resin, hardener, general directions, and occasionally pigments.
-These kits are mostly applicable in minor projects or sample work.
+A full kit usually includes resin, hardener, instructions, and sometimes pigments.
+These kits are mainly suitable for small projects or practice work.

-Scratches that are minor may have their scratches polished off or repaired without necessarily replacing the whole surface.
+Minor scratches can often be polished or repaired without replacing the entire surface.

 Isolde Claire